gregv12/fluxtion-server/docs/guide/writing-a-service-plugin.md

-# Guide: Writing a Service Plugin for Fluxtion Server
+# Guide: Writing a Service Plugin for Mongoose server

-This guide explains how to implement and integrate a custom Service into Fluxtion Server.
+This guide explains how to implement and integrate a custom Service into Mongoose server.
 A service is a component that is registered with the server and can participate in lifecycle management and dependency injection.
 Services can be simple (Lifecycle only) or worker/agent-hosted (with their own thread).
 They may also interact with the event flow when they implement specific interfaces, but a “service plugin” here focuses on generic, reusable capabilities (admin,